picture of zack smiling in a restraunt

 picture of zack wearing blue light glasses with purple light in the background

 Hi, my name is Zackary Morelli.
 Welcome to my personal website.
 I am a physicist by education and .NET web developer by trade.
 This website serves as a personal blog and also as a test bed for me to experiment with web development and server management.
 Feel free to look around.
-You may reach me at [email protected].
+Links to my Github and LinkedIn accounts can be found in the footer at the bottom of this page.
+You may email me at ztrm@ztrm.net.
+If you would like to send me an encrypted email, you may download my PGP public key or view it on keys.openpgp.org.
+For secure messaging, feel free to message me on Signal.

 In addition to running a few websites on an Ubuntu, Nginx, .NET stack, I also run my own email server stack (which is very difficult to do these days).
 My email above on the ztrm.net domain is run by this email server.
 Although not end-to-end encrypted, I think email is a very powerful and still relevant tool for communication due to its openness and ubiquity.
 Even though tools like SendGrid make it easy for applications to send programmatic emails via an API, I think real email servers are useful because applications can use them to send emails programmatically, but human beings can use the same email accounts to both receive and send emails using a custom domain name.
 For sensitive or private communications with people you know, I strongly recommend that everyone use Signal for encrypted communication.
 Signal is a free and open-source application owned by a nonprofit that supports end-to-end encrypted messaging, voice calls, and video calls.